DarkGhostHunter/Captchavel/README.md

 > You can change the input name from `g-recaptcha-response` to a custom using a second parameter, like `recaptcha.checkbox:my_input_name`.

-### Score driven interaction
+### Score-driven challenge

 The reCAPTCHA v3 middleware works differently from v2.
-This is a score-driven response is always a success, but the challenge is scored between `0.0` and `1.0`, in which robots will get lower scores than humans.
-The default threshold is `0.5`, which will set apart robots that score less thant that.
+This is a score-driven response is _always_ a success, but the challenge is scored between `0.0` and `1.0`.
+Robots will get lower scores, while human-like interaction will be higher.

+The default threshold is `0.5`, which will set apart robots that score less than that.

 Simply add the `recaptcha.score` middleware to your route: